ToolsAndTemplates/weather_app/QUICKSTART.md

 5. **7-Day Forecast** with daily predictions

 ## Features Highlights

+### 🌍 Auto Location Detection
+The app automatically detects your location when you visit:
+- Uses IP-based geolocation (no permissions required)
+- Two fallback services for reliability
+- Shows your detected location at the bottom
+- Falls back to Baku if detection fails

 ### 🎨 Dynamic Backgrounds
 The app changes its background color based on weather: